What Is The Typical Solar Panel Efficiency Rate?

 The suppliers that you will encounter by filling the form on the right can easily determine what your place needs exactly.
 They can determine the optimal position for the installation and the optimal size of the system that you need.
 Thus, if you are in doubt about what you need, feel free to fill out the form and get all the answers that you desire.

 Factors Affecting Solar Panels’ Efficiency Include

-- Temperature - The temperature of the panels can also affect their efficiency.
-Some solar panels work better with very hot temperatures, but in most cases very high temperatures are not recommended.
+- Temperature: the temperature of the panels can also affect their efficiency.
+Some solar panels work better in very hot temperatures, but in most cases, very high temperatures are not recommended.
 Therefore installers always leave a few inches between the panels and the roof in order for air to be able to flow through and cool down the solar panel system.

 Once more, when you are in the process of deciding, keep in mind all these factors.
 Remember that blindly going for the highest efficiency rates is not always the best idea, unless your roof is very small and your installer has advised you to go for it.

 If you are interested in investing in solar panels for your home, all you have to do is fill in the contact form and GreenMatch will help connect you with our network of trusted suppliers in the UK.
 You will receive up to four free quotes, completely free of charge.
 This service is not binding, either!